Skip to main content

 Location: Irvine, CA

-Ranked the no. 1 school for doing the most for the American Dream by The New York Times in 2017, UC Irvine was founded in 1965 with the mission of catalyzing the community and enhancing students’ lives.
-Among its claims to fame, the university has been ranked a Top 10 “Cool School” by Sierra Magazine for 12 consecutive years.
+UC Irvine was founded in 1965 with the mission of catalyzing the community and enhancing students’ lives.
+Among its claims to fame, the university was ranked a Top 10 “Cool School” by Sierra Magazine for more than a decade.

 Learn more about UC Irvine and see your chances of acceptance.